 SimpliSafe vs. Vivint — Things in Common

-Wireless Internet Connection – Regardless of your choice in system, you’ll be able to place the hub pretty much anywhere you please due to the wireless internet connection.
+Wireless Internet Connection – Regardless of your choice in the system, you’ll be able to place the hub pretty much anywhere you please due to the wireless internet connection.
 While some security systems require an ethernet cable to hook them into the router, both SimpliSafe and Vivint allow you to install your system where you please rather than tying you into a location close to your internet equipment.

 Cellular Backup – If your WiFi happens to go down, it’s important that your home continues to be protected.
 Fortunately, both SimpliSafe and Vivint support cellular backup.
 With the ability to transmit and receive data over a cell signal in addition to WiFi, you’ll still be able to receive notifications about suspicious activity even if your internet is down.
 Just keep in mind that cellular backup is only included in the paid subscription plans for these alarm systems.